How To Measure Coffee (Hint: Ignore scoop sizes and tablespoons)

 Can I measure coffee without using scales?

-No, you can not accurately measure coffee without using scales.
-If you do find yourself needing to make coffee, and worst case scenario – you’re without scales, here are a few tips on how to do it in the most accurate way possible.
+Yes you can measure coffee without scales, but you can not accurately measure coffee without using scales.
+If you do find yourself needing to make coffee, and worst case scenario - you’re without scales, here are a few tips on how to do it in the most accurate way possible.

 - Decide if the coffee is light (light brown), medium (darker brown but not oily) or dark (very dark and oily) roast.